To enjoy the full Mail & Guardian online experience: please upgrade your browser

 29 Aug 2004 08:37

 It is famous for attracting celebrities such as Madonna and Demi Moore, but now the controversial religious movement Kabbalah, whose teachings are based on the mystical interpretation of Jewish law, is looking to attract a new kind of British devotee.

 The United States Kabbalah Centre, the movement’s most powerful body, wants to open a dedicated Kabbalah school near London.
 In October it will start a 10-week pilot programme involving 30 pupils at an unnamed non-Jewish school in Hertfordshire.

 The organisers believe the Spirituality for Kids initiative will pave the way for opening the dedicated school within five years.
-The US Kabbalah Centre already has schools in Los Angeles and New York.

 Michael Berg, the centre’s co-director, told the paper Jewish News: ‘I am very excited about opening Spirituality for Kids in London.
 Any time we can offer young people the tools to take control of their destiny and reach their ultimate potential is a great thing..’